 Eligibility for the Post-9/11 GI Bill is determined by several factors, including:

-• You must have served at least 90 days on active duty after September 11, 2001, OR 30 continuous days after September 11, 2001, and were honorably discharged with a service connected disability
+You must have served at least 90 days on active duty after September 11, 2001, OR 30 continuous days after September 11, 2001, and been honorably discharged with a service-connected disability.

 The percentage of benefits you are able to receive is directly tied to the duration of time spent on active duty.
 Reaching the 90 days, as mentioned above, would qualify a service member for 50% of the full benefits.
 Once an individual has served more than three years, 100% of the full benefit is earned.
 There are steps in between, as noted below: